In 2011, as always, Google began to troll everyone on the occasion of April XNUMXst.

 Mice, keyboards, TouchPads, touchscreens and of course physical keys would be eliminated in favor of our gestures.
 The contact between two fingers combined with a confirmation from the radar constitute the heart of the interaction.

-Imagine turning an imaginary knob and adjusting the volume, or sliding a plane by rubbing one finger over the other.
+Imagine turning an imaginary knob and adjusting the volume, or scrolling a plane by rubbing one finger over the other.
 The tiny system (chip, sensor and antenna are in 8mm) captures body movements at very rapid speed and translates them into commands.

 Google Soli, explain from the parts of Mountain View, had a long and turbulent gestation.
 For two reasons, mainly: the technology itself, very advanced, and the use by radar of unauthorized frequencies.